-Proto-Coupler[TM] Operation
+Proto-CouplerTM Operation

 This locomotive is equipped with one or more coil-wound Proto-Couplers for remote uncoupling action.
-Because Proto-Couplers are controlled through the Proto-Sound[®] 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
+Because Proto-Couplers are controlled through the Proto-Sound® 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
 You can fire a coupler from neutral or while in motion.
-Use the code shown below (and in the chart on p.
-21) to fire the coupler(s).
+Use the code shown below to fire the coupler(s).